Pancreatic Cancer Early Detection: Biomarkers, Liquid Biopsy, and AI Screening Advances

 How Are Liquid Biopsy and AI Advancing Pancreatic Cancer Screening?

 More targeted approaches combining ctDNA with protein biomarkers show improved performance.
 The CancerSEEK test, developed at Johns Hopkins, combines ctDNA analysis with a panel of protein biomarkers and demonstrated the ability to detect pancreatic cancer among eight cancer types in a landmark 2018 Science publication.
-For pancreatic cancer specifically, the combined approach achieved 72% sensitivity at 99% specificity.
+For pancreatic cancer specifically, the combined approach achieved meaningful sensitivity at high specificity.
 Ongoing prospective studies, including the DETECT-A trial, are evaluating these technologies in real-world screening populations.

 Frequently Asked Questions

 Population-wide screening is not currently recommended.
-The International Cancer of the Pancreas Screening (CAPS) consortium recommends surveillance for high-risk individuals, including: carriers of CDKN2A mutations (lifetime risk 15-25%), BRCA2 mutation carriers with a family history of pancreatic cancer, STK11/Peutz-Jeghers syndrome (lifetime risk 11-36%), Lynch syndrome with family history, hereditary pancreatitis (PRSS1 mutations, lifetime risk 40%), and individuals with two or more first-degree relatives with pancreatic cancer.
+The International Cancer of the Pancreas Screening (CAPS) consortium recommends surveillance for high-risk individuals, including: carriers of CDKN2A mutations (lifetime risk approximately 15-25%), BRCA2 mutation carriers with a family history of pancreatic cancer, STK11/Peutz-Jeghers syndrome (lifetime risk approximately 11-36%), Lynch syndrome with family history, hereditary pancreatitis (PRSS1 mutations, lifetime risk up to 40%), and individuals with two or more first-degree relatives with pancreatic cancer.
 Surveillance typically begins at age 50 (or 10 years before the youngest affected relative) using annual EUS and/or MRI.

 If pancreatic cancer is detected at a localized stage (confined to the pancreas) and is surgically resectable, the five-year survival rate is approximately 44%, compared to 12% overall and just 3% for distant/metastatic disease.
-Surgical resection (typically a Whipple procedure or distal pancreatectomy) combined with adjuvant chemotherapy (modified FOLFIRINOX) offers the best chance of long-term survival.
+Surgical resection (typically a Whipple procedure or distal pancreatectomy) combined with adjuvant chemotherapy (such as modified FOLFIRINOX) offers the best chance of long-term survival.
 However, even among patients who undergo successful surgery, recurrence is common, highlighting the need for improved systemic therapies alongside earlier detection.

 References

-1. Cohen JD, et al. Detection and localization of surgically resectable cancers with a multi-analyte blood test (CancerSEEK).
+- Cohen JD, et al. Detection and localization of surgically resectable cancers with a multi-analyte blood test (CancerSEEK).
 Science.
 2018;359(6378):926-930. doi:10.1126/science.aar3247

-2. Goggins M, et al. Management of patients with increased risk for familial pancreatic cancer (CAPS Consortium).
+- Goggins M, et al. Management of patients with increased risk for familial pancreatic cancer (CAPS Consortium).
 Gut.
 2020;69(1):7-17. doi:10.1136/gutjnl-2019-319352